 This creates must stress to the plaintiffs.
 Because of this, many plaintiffs try to get quick settlements that are often a fraction of what they could make if the case were to go the full distance.
 One tool to have in your toolbelt is a pre-settlement loan, which gives you some financial backing, allowing the case to progress more naturally.

-How To Get Approved for Pre Settlement Funding
+How To Get Approved for Construction Accident Legal Funding

-Cash advances are common nowadays, and are simple to get.
+Legal funding is becoming increasingly common.
 This is true in 3rd party construction cases as well.
-Here are a few things you’ll need to be considered for funding:
+Here are a few things you’ll need to be considered for a construction accident lawsuit loan:

 - proof of your injuries, the liability of the case, and court documents (we obtain these from the attorney)